JohannesVolk/chessAI/README.md

 # ChessAI

-In this project I tried to create a Deep Learning based AI that learns to play the game of chess by regressing the stockfish evaluation score of chess positions and using this score to make informed decisions in a MinMax search for the game tree.
-For this I trained a DNN with residual connections on 1 million chess games that were played online on lichess and annotated by the stockfish engine.
+In this project, I tried to create a Deep Learning-based AI that learns to play the game of chess by regressing [Stockfish](https://stockfishchess.org/) evaluation results on chess positions and using these results to make informed decisions in a MinMax search for the game tree.
+To this end, I trained a DNN with residual connections on about 10 million chess positions played online on lichess and annotated by the [Stockfish engine](https://stockfishchess.org/).

-The engine places the different positions on a zero centered scale that indicates the tendency of the positional advantage a player has.
+The engine ranks the different positions on a zero-centered scale that indicates the tendency of a player's advantage.
-This scale related to the so called "centi-pawns" scale.
-With this, we not only consider a bare advantage in terms of piece count but also advantage in terms position.
+This scale refers to the so-called "centi-pawns" scale.
+Thus, we consider not only the mere advantage in terms of number of pieces, but also the advantage in terms of position.

-I used [python-chess](https://python-chess.readthedocs.io/en/latest/) as a chess framework in order to fully concentrate this project on the decision making that goes into selecting the right rule-conforming move.
+I have used [python-chess](https://python-chess.readthedocs.io/en/latest/) as a chess framework to focus entirely on the decision making of choosing the right move according to the rules of chess.
-If you want to build your own chess-related project in python, I recommend to check it out as it is easy to use and well documented.
+If you want to create your own chess-related project in Python, I recommend you to try it, as it is easy to use and well documented.

 # Approach

-To play the game of chess one only needs to be able to understand what the rules are and what a good position is.
+To play chess, you just need to understand the rules and know what a good position is.
-From this we can define a engine that optimizes the position by playing move that give your player an advantage while following the rules.
+From this, we can define an engine that optimizes the position by playing moves that give the player an advantage while following the rules.

-As indicated above we don't need to care about the rules to much as python-chess takes care of move generation and other concepts like mate, stale-mate, etc.
+As indicated above, we don't need to worry too much about the rules, since python-chess handles move generation and other concepts such as mate, stalemate, etc.

-Therefore we only need to be able to identify what a good position is and how we can leverage the current position to translate the state of the board to a state in which we are more likely to win.
+Therefore, we only need to be able to recognize what a good position is and how to be able to use the current position to change the state of the board to one where we have a greater chance of winning.

 For this we need to follow 5 steps: